chenqiann/AnimeInterp-Reading/README.md

 output: $f^{'}\_{0\rightarrow1}$, $f^{’}\_{1\rightarrow0}$ - fine flow

+In this part, '.' refer to directry models/rfr\_model.

 Inspired by [[4]](#references), design a transformer-like architecture to recurrently refine the piece-wise flow.

 - 3-layer Conv [**./rfr\_new.py/ErrorAttention**]